Jessica-mafra/Jessica-mafra/README.md

 - 👋 Hi, I’m @Jessica-mafra
 - 👀 I’m interested in new connections and new ideas in this world of Code.
-- 🌱 I’m currently learning C# Language
+- 🌱 I’m currently learning .NetCore and .NetFramework
 - 💞️ I’m looking to collaborate on new projects

 <!---